lygstate/gnuarmeclipse/Eclipse/org.eclipse.cdt.cross.arm.gnu/README.txt

 (Help -> Software Updated -> Available Software -> Add Site -> Archive).

-A quick and dirty way is to extract the plug-in .jar file from the downloaded archive and to copy it to the .../eclipse/plugins directory.
+A quick and dirty way is to extract the plug-in .jar file from the downloaded archive and to copy it to the .../eclipse/plugins directory, but this is not recommended.

-If you notice any problem while using the plug-in, please check the log at:
-	workspace/.metadata/.log

-If there are any exceptions related to org.eclipse.cdt.cross.arm.* classes, please post the bugs to Sourceforge support forums.

 Requirements
 ------------